stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 <hr>
 ## Join a Crew
 * Depending on the week, one of the three captains will be your ally.
-Be sure to do the event in the area before the bossess or they will be buffed by {{ site.data.dungeon.fh.under_one_banner }}.
+Be sure to do the event in the area before the bosses or they will be buffed by {{ site.data.dungeon.fh.under_one_banner }}.

 ### Joining the Cutwater
 * You will need to get a key by clicking 4 times on {{ site.data.dungeon.fh.murphy }}, a dog pug.
-A stealthed player can solo this event, or you will need to do packs in the area to be able to click on {{ site.data.dungeon.fh.murphy }}.
+A player with stealth can solo this event, or you will need to do packs in the area to be able to click on {{ site.data.dungeon.fh.murphy }}.
 * You will gain {{ site.data.dungeon.fh.cutwater_regalia }} by freing {{ site.data.dungeon.fh.otis }} from his cage with the key {{ site.data.dungeon.fh.murphy }} gives you.
 * {{ site.data.dungeon.fh.cutwater_knife_juggler }}, {{ site.data.dungeon.fh.cutwater_duelist }}, {{ site.data.dungeon.fh.cutwater_harpooner }} and {{ site.data.dungeon.fh.captain_jolly }} will become friendly toward you.